Unisay/jsontr/README.md

 ]
 ```

-The project is under development and is not ready for use.
+The project is under development and is not yet ready for use.